pgmtx/YueScript/doc/docs/doc/README.md

 ### Import

-The import statement is a syntax sugar for requiring a module or help extracting items from an imported module.
+The import statement is syntactic sugar for requiring a module or help extracting items from an imported module.
 The imported items are const by default.

 ```moonscript
 -- used as table destructuring